cazcoder/calendar-app/README.md

 1. The dashboard needs more - graph etc.
 2. Incorporate tooltips for the dashboard to display the dates - only the first "x" amount displays and the rest must be in a tooltip.
 3. The popup/toast on the calendar page displays behind the calendar after saving the countries for a given day - css issue.
-4. * A random color is being generated for each country when the database is seeded but the colors can look similar - 5 think it's a better option to rather display country flags in the legend as well as in the calendar.
+4. * A random color is being generated for each country when the database is seeded but the country colors can look similar - I think it's a better option to rather display country flags in the legend as well as in the calendar.
-6. * Being able to change the calendar's year as well as localisation for the calendar - the javascript package being used (dayjs)  supports localisation.
+6. * Being able to change the calendar's year as well as localisation for the calendar - the javascript package being used (dayjs) does support localisation.
 7. * Incorporating tooltips when the user hovers over a specifc date.
 8. * Determining how to show the assigned countries for the days that fall outside of the current month (the greyed out blocks).